 –World’s Finest Comics #72

 When the Heavy Weapons Gang, which uses anti-tank guns to smash up armored cars—previously stopped by Superman in Metropolis—shows up in Gotham, it’s Batman and Robin’s turn to beat them up.
 Batman, Robin, Clark Kent, and Lois Lane go to a Metropolis prison’s Death Row to interrogate two of the nabbed gangsters, but after the Dynamic Duo departs, the gangsters pull off a daring escape and take Clark and Lois as hostages.
 Despite being unable to change into Superman, Clark discreetly uses his powers to alert Batman and Robin to their location, inside a huge stone fortress.
-Unlike Superman of the Modern Age or New Age, the Silver Age/Earth 1 Superman can use his x-ray vision not just to see through things, but as a type of “telekinesis vision.”
+Unlike Superman of later comic book ages, the Silver Age/Earth-1 Superman can use his x-ray vision not just to see through things, but also as a type of “telekinesis vision.”
 This early version of “tactile telekinesis” is shown in WFC #72 as Clark types a typewriter and throws rocks using his eyeball power.
 Superman eventually joins Batman and Robin to defeat the crooks.
 Lois accuses Clark of being Superman, but Batman throws her off the trail.
 Later, in the Batcave, Superman reassembles the Heavy Weapons Gang’s gun-making machine for the trophy room.

 –REFERENCE: In World’s Finest Comics #76.
 Commissioner Gordon starts using the Batsignal to summon Batman.
 When the Batsignal is turned on, an alarm goes off in the Batcave as well.
 Furthermore, via a one-way radio communicator, the GCPD can send detailed recorded information to Batman directly in the Batcave (as referenced in Batman #152).